(This article contains affiliate links, and if you sign up after clicking on them, I get a cut of the sale)

 One of the best print on demand services I have tried is Printful, which integrates with Etsy, BigCartel, Shopify, Amazon, and more.
 Since I like it best compared to the other services I had tried first, Society6, RageOn, and PrintAllOverMe, I will review those other sites first to better highlight the differences.
 Check out my selection of Printful products on my Etsy!

 Society6 has recently become a popular site for print-on-demand shops.
 They offer a wide array of art prints, home decor, clothes, and accessories, and have an easy to use upload interface.
+(Note 1/11/2018: Society6 has revamped their interface since the time this article was written.
+The observations in this article do not take into account the improvements made to their shopping interface)

 Though their prices are reasonable for customers, especially during their weekly sales, the profit margins they offer artists can be slim.
 You can only set prices for art prints (standard, framed, and canvas, but not the metal prints), and all other product prices are fixed.